scala/make-release-notes/hand-written.md

 #### Futures improved

-This [blog post series](https://github.com/viktorklang/blog) by Viktor Klang explores the diverse improvements made to `scala.concurrent.Future` for 2.12.
+A number of improvements to `scala.concurrent.Future` were made for Scala 2.12.
+This [blog post series](https://github.com/viktorklang/blog) by Viktor Klang explores them in detail.

-#### Use Standard Java 8 APIs
+#### Use standard Java 8 APIs
 The Scala library is [free](https://github.com/scala/scala/pull/4443) of [references](https://github.com/scala/scala/pull/4712) to `sun.misc.Unsafe`, and [no longer ships](https://github.com/scala/scala/pull/4629) with a fork of the forkjoin library.